As a wordsmith, you already have 90% of the skills you need to start writing a blog.

 Alright, so you’ve gone through the most critical steps on your journey to becoming a successful blogger.

 You already have your domain name.
-You signed up for reliable hosting (if not, make sure to sign up with Bluehost).
-You installed WordPress, and you have a basic theme working on your new blog.
+You signed up for reliable web hosting (if not, make sure to sign up with Bluehost) .
+You installed WordPress, and you have a basic theme working when you start a new blog.

 And it didn’t take more than 45 minutes to one hour, did it?